UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Energy deregulation allows you to choose your electricity supplier while using the same local utility lines for delivery.

-Think of it like shopping for groceries.
-You can buy cereal from General Mills, Kellogg’s, or a generic brand, that is the “supply” or electricity.
-However, you use the same shopping cart and checkout lane to get your groceries to your car regardless of which brand you choose, that is the “delivery” or the utility lines.
-In a competitive market, retail energy providers compete for your business, which can drive down prices and spark innovation.
+Think of it much like shopping for your family’s groceries.
+You can buy a box of cereal from General Mills, Kellogg’s, or a generic store brand — that perfectly illustrates the “supply” portion of your electricity.
+However, you use the exact same shopping cart, store aisles, and checkout lane to get your groceries to your car regardless of which brand you ultimately choose — that represents the “delivery” portion handled exclusively by the utility lines.
+In a competitive market, retail energy providers (REPs) actively compete for your business every single day.
+This open marketplace can systematically drive down prices, spark creative plan innovation, and offer transparent pricing structures that fit your specific financial goals.

 Regulated vs. Deregulated Markets: What’s the Difference?